apache/airflow/README.md

 When workflows are defined as code, they become more maintainable, versionable, testable, and collaborative.

-Use Airflow to author workflows as directed acyclic graphs (DAGs) of tasks.
+Use Airflow to author workflows known as Dags.
 The Airflow scheduler executes your tasks on an array of workers while following the specified dependencies.
-Rich command line utilities make performing complex surgeries on DAGs a snap.
+Rich command line utilities make performing complex surgeries on Dags a snap.
 The rich user interface makes it easy to visualize pipelines running in production, monitor progress, and troubleshoot issues when needed.

 <!-- END Apache Airflow, please keep comment here to allow auto update of PyPI readme.md -->
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->